Martin2504/SpringBoot-Coding-Challenge/README.md

-# Martin Petrov Clayton Codding Challenge README
+# Martin Petrov SpringBoot Codding Challenge README

 ## Installation
 1. Make sure you have Java 17 on your computer